-Precision Micro, the U.K-based photo etching specialist, has signed off on the purchase of a new 4 chamber etch machine.
+Precision Micro, the UK-based photo etching specialist, has signed off on the purchase of a new four chamber etch machine.
 The machine represents the first in a series of investments that the company believes will help maintain its position as Europe’s leading supplier of precision etched components.

 The new machine – built to Precision Micro’s specification – comes with comprehensive data logging functionality allowing for full machine control, and energy monitors that optimise supply assisting in Precision Micro’s continued focus on environmentally conscious manufacturing.

 Commercial director Mick Taylor says: “As Precision Micro continues to reinforce its reputation as a class-leading manufacturer, it is vital that it continues to use best-in-class technology solutions at every stage of the manufacturing cycle.”